-Quantum algorithms are a rapidly evolving subarea of quantum computing, not only in terms of new algorithms, but also in applications and implementations.
+Quantum algorithms are a rapidly evolving subarea of quantum computing, not only in terms of new algorithms but also in applications and implementations.
 The basic algorithms serve as the pillars of this new edifice.
 The construction began with a change in the rules of the game.
-Instead of storing information in bits, which take either zero or one, we are allowed to store information in qubits, the state of which is a superposition of zeroes and ones.
+Instead of storing information in bits, which take either zero or one, we are allowed to store information in qubits, the state of which is a superposition of zeros and ones.
 The rules based on classical mechanics were replaced by rules based on quantum mechanics.

 The first breakthrough came with Deutsch's 1985 proposal to evaluate a one-bit Boolean function at two points simultaneously using quantum parallelism, which exploits the superposition of zeros and ones.
-At the time, a framework for creating new algorithms was missing, which Deutsch established in 1989 with the introduction of quantum gates and circuits, taking the place of well-known classical gates like AND, OR, and NOT.
+At the time, a framework for creating new algorithms was missing, which Deutsch established in 1989 with the introduction of quantum gates and circuits, taking the place of well-known classical gates such as AND, OR, and NOT.

-In 1992, Deutsch and Jozsa developed an algorithm to determine if a Boolean function is balanced or constant, giving momentum to the field of quantum algorithms and inspiring the development of oracle-based algorithms.
-The goal is to find a function's hidden property with as few queries as possible.
+In 1992, Deutsch and Jozsa developed an algorithm to determine whether a Boolean function is balanced or constant, giving momentum to the field of quantum algorithms and inspiring the development of oracle-based algorithms.
+The goal is to find a hidden property of a function with as few queries as possible.

-Bernstein and Vazirani observed in 1993 that the Deutsch-Jozsa algorithm could be used to identify a specific Boolean function within a set of linear Boolean functions.
-The Bernstein-Vazirani algorithm outperforms its classical counterpart without exploiting entanglement, relying solely on quantum parallelism.
+Bernstein and Vazirani observed in 1993 that the Deutsch--Jozsa algorithm could be used to identify a specific Boolean function within a set of linear Boolean functions.
+The Bernstein--Vazirani algorithm outperforms its classical counterpart without exploiting entanglement, relying solely on quantum parallelism.

-The momentum continued to grow as Simon published a quantum algorithm in 1994 that exponentially outperformed classical algorithms in determining if a function is one-to-one or two-to-one.
-This algorithm leveraged maximum entanglement and had applications in finding hidden subgroups within specific classes of groups.
+The momentum continued to grow as Simon published a quantum algorithm in 1994 that exponentially outperformed classical algorithms in determining whether a function is one-to-one or two-to-one.
+This algorithm exploited entanglement and had applications in finding hidden subgroups within specific classes of groups.